louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 Because of the increased risk of CV death, febuxostat should only be used in patients who have an inadequate response to a maximally titrated dose of allopurinol, who are intolerant to allopurinol, or for whom treatment with allopurinol is not advisable [see Indications and Usage (1)].

-Consider the risks and benefits of febuxostat when deciding to prescribe or continue patients on febuxostat.Consider use of prophylactic low-dose aspirin therapy in patients with a history of CV disease.
+Consider the risks and benefits of febuxostat when deciding to prescribe or continue patients on febuxostat.
+Consider use of prophylactic low-dose aspirin therapy in patients with a history of CV disease.
 Monitor patients for the development of CV events.
 Inform patients about the symptoms of serious CV events and the steps to take if they occur.

 5.2 Gout Flares